-Universal Touch Theme The Universal Touch Theme, introduced in FileMaker 17, includes several sets of styles in a single theme with a neutral color palette, allowing you to easily combine various styles and colors to make your own theme.
+The Universal Touch Theme, introduced in FileMaker 17, includes several sets of styles in a single theme with a neutral color palette, allowing you to easily combine various styles and colors to make your own theme.
 In addition, the default font sizes work well across different languages and platforms, making it ideal as a starting point for your own theme.
 That's the main reason FMI uses the Universal Theme on all Starter Solutions.

 FYI: Notice that none of the Starter solutions in FileMaker 17 have separate layouts for Desktop, iPad and iPhone.
 Compare that to FileMaker 16 and you'll understand how FMI is constantly striving to make FileMaker easier for newbies.

 I asked the FileMaker development team if the Universal Touch Theme was aimed at using a single layout for all devices.
 I had already tried the same layout on a Macintosh, an iPhone and an iPad and it worked remarkably well.
 So, I wasn't surprised when Robert Holsey said, "Yup, that’s the idea.
 The theme uses sizes and fonts that should work well across the entire platform.
 It is designed for touch first, but should still work well everywhere".
 If you're a professional developer, you should still design layouts for each device but beginners might find this theme eases the transition into intermediate FileMaker development.

 I still see people to this day who design without the benefit of themes.
 Some of the stuff is legacy but not all of it.
 Some people just haven't made the jump to themes.
 It's a piece of cake to use the built-in themes and not too hard to overhaul an existing interface with themes.
 I know, I do it all the time for my longtime clients.
 So... take the couple of minutes required to learn how to use themes.
 You won't believe how much faster you can develop a solution.